francescopiocirillo/event-manager-flutter-app/README.md

-📱 Thirty-Green-Events: Cross-Platform Task & Event Management App
+📱 Thirty Green Events: Cross-Platform Task & Event Management App
 =======================================================

 > 🚀 A polished, **cross-platform mobile application** for managing personal events and tasks, built with **Flutter**.
 Developed in a **2-person team** over 3 months during a university course in **mobile development**, the app focuses on **usability**, **data handling**, and **responsive design**, while offering local storage and personalized statistics.